 Mathematics: The Montessori approach to teaching math is a basic one, beginning with concrete materials and moving to the abstract ideas.
 The curriculum proceeds from learning quantities, matching symbols to the quantities , the decimal system , linear counting, addition, subtraction, multiplication and division.

 Geography: The children learn the continents of the world as well as the countries of these continents and work with the puzzle maps of each continent.
 They also see visual impressions of the different continents and cultures.
-We are very lucky to have an international community at Georgetown Montessori so we often invite parents to present cultural events.
+We are very lucky to have an international community at Georgetown Montessori so we often invite parents to present cultural events from their country.

 Music: Part of our everyday circle time.
-A special music class is also offered once weekly followed by individual music lessons with guitar or piano if desired.
+A special music class is also offered once weekly introducing instruments of the orchestra, timbre, pitch etc. and is followed by individual music lessons with guitar or piano if desired.

-Art: Offered in the classroom daily providing an introduction to different mediums such as watercolor, easel painting, collage, color mixing, play dough etc. A weekly small group art class is also offered with seasonal activities (leaf collage, pumpkin painting, ice painting, rock painting) and projects.
+Art: Offered in the classroom daily providing an introduction to different mediums such as watercolor, easel painting, collage, color mixing, pastels, acrylic painting, play dough etc. A weekly small group art class is also offered with seasonal activities (leaf and stone collage, pumpkin painting, ice painting, rock painting, making footprints etc) and projects.

 Seasonal Events: We host a Halloween parade at the Georgetown Waterfront, a pot luck international Thanksgiving luncheon, a Christmas children's concert, an Easter egg hunt and End-of-Year picnic.
 These are opportunities for parents to socialize and children to develop self confidence in their performances.